RohitKochhar/django-unchained/README.md

 If this results in an error of any kind, try the following command (you'll likely need to run this one if you're on Windows Command Prompt)

-`$ docker run -v "$(pwd)/output:/output" -it rohitrohitrohit/django-unchained`
+`$ docker run -v "$(pwd)/unchained:/output" -it rohitrohitrohit/django-unchained`

-This will create a folder `output` in your current directory, and will ask you some questions about how to set up your Django app.
+This will create a folder `unchained` in your current directory, and will ask you some questions about how to set up your Django app.
 You can leave them all blank for default answers.
 If you want to store the output files in another directory, say for example `django-app`, you would use the following command:

+`$ docker run -v "$(pwd)/django-app:/output" -it rohitrohitrohit/django-unchained`

-**For steps below, it is assumed that all default prompts were selected in the previous step**
+**For steps below, it is assumed that all default prompts were selected in the previous step, and the output directory is called unchained**

-`$ docker run -v $(pwd)/django-app:/output -it rohitrohitrohit/django-unchained`

-The rest of this description will assumed you have name this folder `output`

-2. Navigate into the created `output` directory:
+2. Navigate into the created `unchained` directory:

-`$ cd output`
+`$ cd unchained`

-Here we have 2 files:
+Here we have 3 files:

 - Dockerfile: This is the file which Docker reads to create our image.
 Each file here is an operation which we tell Docker to perform on some base OS image.

 - docker-compose.yml: This is a file which starts and configures multiple containers.
 Since this is only a template generator, only the simple app class is included at the start

+- requirements.txt: This is the file which installs all the required Python packages needed by the image.

 We also have 1 folder.
-This folder will be named whatever input was given to the container when step #1 was executed.
+This folder will be named whatever input was given to the container when step #1 was executed (default='unchained').
 This is our skeleton django app.

-3. Start up our container using our docker-compose file:
+3. Start up our container using our docker-compose.yml file:

 `$ docker-compose up`

-4. This will build your sample app, which is contained within the folder we saw in our `output` folder.
+4. This will build your sample app, which is contained within the folder we saw in our `unchained` folder.
 We can verify this step is working by going to our browser [http://localhost:8000](http://localhost:8000) to the Django welcome page

 5. At this point, you can navigate into your app container, and start hacking!